 - 1.1 This statement is produced on behalf of G.B.
-Engineering Ltd and Braces Bakery Ltd and responds to various issues raised by the Inspector for consideration by Written Representations and appearance at the relevant Hearing session scheduled for 5th May 2010, through the Examination in Public procedures. - 1.2 My Clients are objecting to the omission of the site at Croespenmaen (Reference 2632.
-D10) as a residential land allocation.
-The site comprises that area which lies within existing development limits, and is not protected employment land.
-It is the intention of existing industrial operations, including G.B.
-Engineering, Braces Bakery and Remploy, to relocate to new, purpose built premises at nearby Pen-y-Fan Industrial Estate.
-Whilst we draw the Inspectors attention to the previous representations made, we are submitting further written evidence to the Inspector for consideration through the Examination process.
-This assesses the proposal against the 10 Tests of Soundness, and analyses the Council's response to previous representations submitted. - 1.3 My Clients have played a full part in the preparation of the Local Development Plan, and welcome this opportunity to submit evidence to the Inspector through Asbri Planning Limited.
+Engineering Ltd and responds to various issues raised by the Inspector for consideration by Written Representations and appearance at the relevant Hearing session on 5th May 2010, through the Examination in Public procedures.
+Additional supporting information will be submitted by Ashtenne Industrial Fund Ltd who will also attend the hearing session. - 1.2 My Clients are objecting to the omission of the site at Caerphilly Road, Ystrad Mynach (Reference 679.
+D14,D15 and 2632.
+D1, D2) as a residential land allocation.
+The site comprises that area which lies within existing development limits, but is protected for industrial use under Policy EM2.14. - 1.4 A large proportion of the units, particularly at the southern end of the site are however, vacant and many are not 'fit for purpose' as modern facilities for industrial operations.
+The current operational activities on the site are mainly a combination of retail, leisure, community and sui generis units.
+A large unit in my clients ownership is in B8 (storage and distribution) use.
+We are submitting further written evidence to the Inspector for consideration through the Examination process.
+This assesses the proposal against the 10 Tests of Soundness, and analyses the Council's response to previous representations submitted. - 1.5 This statement is structured as follows: - In Section 2 we consider the submission in the context of the 10 Criteria for assessing soundness as identified in Local Development Plans Wales - In Section 3 we provide a response to the Council's Analysis of the Site - Our Conclusions are recorded in Section 4